jeremytammik/tbc/a/1447_devcon_roomedit3dv2.md

 -->

-### Freeing your BIM Data and Roomedit3d Forge OAuth
+### Freeing Your BIM Data and Roomedit3d Forge OAuth

 The [Forge DevCon](http://forge.autodesk.com/conference) took off yesterday with a big bang, as you have certainly heard by now.